 If you’re a fan of the different code of rugby – rugby league – then you have to make the journey to Mount Smart Stadium to watch the New Zealand Warriors.
 The Warriors compete in the National Rugby League and are the only team outside of Australia to compete in the division.
 They’ve not been too successful in their period in the division, and in the latest campaign, they’re backed at +10000 in the rugby league betting odds to win the crown.

 Team performance notwithstanding, Mount Smart is still an interesting place to visit as the stadium was built on the site of an old volcano in 1967.
-It was used sparingly until the 1980s where it became the home of rugby league in New Zealand.
+It was used sparingly until the 1980s where it became the home of the rugby league in New Zealand.
 The stadium holds a capacity of 30,000, although concerts have also been held at the venue with an increased standing of 47,000.
-Adele holds the record for the highest crowd here, when 45,000 attended her Adele Live set in 2017.
+Adele holds the record for the highest crowd here when 45,000 attended her Adele Live set in 2017.

 Bay Oval – Mount Maunganui